 The third most popular reason for forming an LLC in Mississippi is all the tax benefits that LLCs enjoy, which you won’t get if you choose another type of business entity.
 These benefits are easy to see when you compare the different ways that LLCs and corporations are taxed.

-If you own a corporation, you’ll experience what’s known as “double taxation”.
-Here’s an explanation regarding how corporations are taxed:
+If you own a corporation, you’ll experience what’s known as “double taxation.”
+Here's how corporations are taxed:

 The profits of LLCs are taxed at company rates (which are typically less steep than corporate rates), then disbursed to LLC members as personal income.
 Personal income tax is paid, but it’s paid when an individual files their federal tax returns for the year, not when they initially receive the income.
 So, it’s easy to see that LLCs are taxed differently from corporations.

 The 2017 Tax Cuts and Jobs Act brought the Qualified Business Income Deduction (QBID) with it.
-This deduction is a 20 percent discount on taxes that is exclusive to LLCs, so your business won’t qualify for it if you choose a different business structure.
+This deduction is a 20% discount on taxes exclusive to LLCs, so your business won’t qualify for it if you choose a different business structure.
 This is another excellent reason to form a Mississippi LLC.

 Now that you know what a Mississippi LLC is and some of the reasons that people choose to form LLCs, you can make a more informed decision about whether starting an LLC is in the best interests of your business.
 If you’re still comfortable with the idea of forming an LLC, here are the steps to start an LLC in Mississippi.

 *IMPORTANT* If you’re inexperienced with LLC formation or are nervous about the process, then don’t worry.
-There is a type of professional services to assist you.
+A type of professional service is available to assist you.

 They’re called LLC formation services and they will help you to create, fill in and file all of the necessary documents, ensure that you pay each filing fee, protect your personal information, and legally establish your LLC with the Mississippi Secretary of State.
 They can charge as little as $0 plus the filing fee.
 However, my favorite LLC formation service is ZenBusiness, which charges $49 plus state filing fee.